matamadio/HazardRiskScripts/scripts/HazardStats/Readme.md

 HAZARDSTATS README
 ==================

-warmly needed by M. Amadio
-kindly delivered through the magic og Python coding by T. Iwanaga
+warmly needed by M. Amadio, kindly scripted by T. Iwanaga

 Script to run zonal statistics over rasters on batch, using parallel (multi-core) processing and threshold filtering using standard deviations or percentile clip.